abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 The [art](https://github.com/abetusk/ellemal-data/tree/release/citizen-dark/moth/export/moth_v0.1.6.4.png)
 and [lettering](https://github.com/abetusk/ellemal-data/tree/release/citizen-dark/moth/export/) are available on the [GitHub page for this project](https://github.com/abetusk/ellemal-data/tree/release/citizen-dark/moth).
-If you'd like to use the art already created, you can proceed to [Step 2](#step2).
+If you'd like to use the art already created, you can proceed to step 2.

 The first step is to get a general sense of the design and pick out art to be used in the patch.
 We wanted a modern occult look with a moth as the centerpiece.
-[Archive.org](https://archive.org) has a massive database of pulbic domain texts, including art.
+[Archive.org](https://archive.org) has a massive database of pulbic domain texts and art.

 We searched Archive.org for old texts from the 1800s and before.
 We found a good filter was to look for natural history texts with